 Dr. Selwa was born and raised in Michigan, received her undergraduate degree at Harvard University and returned to Michigan for medical school, neurology residency and an epilepsy fellowship.
 She serves the department of neurology both as Associate Chair for Clinical Services, including roles as the Ambulatory Care Clinical Chief and the Service Chief.
-She is also Co-Director of the Epilepsy Program, and director of the Clinical Neurophysiology Fellowship Program.
+She is also Co-Director of the Epilepsy Program, and director of the EEG laboratory.
 Dr. Selwa sees patients with epilepsy, as well as many other patients with a wide spectrum of neurologic disorders.

 Areas of Interest

 Cognitive outcomes in epilepsy, quality of life issues in epilepsy, sleep in epilepsy, Neurologic education.

 - University of Michigan Health System, Neurology, MI, 1990

 - Epilepsy, University of Michigan Health System, 1991

 - Clinical Neurophysiology